 The USPTO is very strict about its deadlines.
 If you fail to abide by them, you will be stuck with an abandoned trademark.
 This can happen if you fail to respond to examining attorneys or if you ignore oppositions to your application.
 In many instances, you’ll have to start the entire process from the start.
 If you submit a request in a timely manner, though, the USPTO can revive your application for $100.

 Trademark Maintenance Renewal Fees

 Between the 9th and 10th years after registration you will again need to renew your trademark and pay the required government filing fee.
-The government fee for a combined Section 8 and 9 renewal is $425 per class.
 Thereafter, your trademark registration must be renewed every 10 years after registration.
 If the documents aren’t submitted on time, you have a six-month grace period.
 Paying during this time will result in additional fees.

 Another trademark fee that’s often overlooked is that of monitoring.
 To maintain trademark rights, you must police misuse of your trademark.
 For all important trademarks we suggest that our clients utilize a trademark monitoring service.
 These services track and notify you of infringements so you can take appropriate action.